How to Make a Work Schedule (+ Work Schedule Templates)

 Employee Availability Form Template

-The Employee Availability Form Template gives your team the option to share their available hours with you — so that you can schedule their work time accordingly.
+The Employee Availability Form Template allows your team to share their available hours with you — so that you can schedule their work time accordingly.

 The employees should mark the time they can come to work and/or be on-call duty with checkmarks (Google Sheets) or “X” (Excel).

-Alternatively, you can print out the forms and have the employees fill them out with a pen.
+Alternatively, you can print the forms and have the employees fill them out with a pen.

-Later on, you can use these individual employee availability forms to create feasible schedules.
+Later, you can use these employee availability forms to create feasible schedules.

 This scheduling form is perfect for any type of business that revolves around scheduling.